MatthewPress/ideabox/README.md

 ## Installation Steps

 1. Fork and clone this repo to your local machine.
-2. Type 'cd ideabox' to move into the root directory.
+2. Run 'cd ideabox' in your command line to move into the root directory.
-3. type 'open index.html' to open the application in your browser.
+3. Run 'open index.html' in your command line to open the application in your browser.

 ## Using the App